 Too many nonprofits invest too much money on websites without proper planning.
 Don’t make that mistake!

-For nonprofits planning their next website, this engaging and active workshop with follow up consulting will prepare you to build a mission-driven nonprofit website that gets results for your organization.
+For nonprofits planning their next or first website, this engaging and active workshop with follow up consulting will prepare you to build a mission-driven nonprofit website that gets results for your organization.

 Investing just a little bit now will make sure the time, energy, and money spent on your upcoming website project impacts the people you serve and makes the world a better place.